5 Steps To Improve Indirect Spend Management

 The average company often finds itself with a convoluted set of indirect spend categories, a needlessly complex supply chain, and a lack of full transparency into their indirect spend.
-Given the rather sizeable dollar value attached to indirect spend, this can have far-reaching consequences throughout the procurement function and the parent organisation.
+Given the rather sizable dollar value attached to indirect spend, this can have far-reaching consequences throughout the procurement function and the parent organization.

-Often, procurement teams operate at substandard efficiency, and struggle to realise both value and savings opportunities due to:
+Often, procurement teams operate at substandard efficiency, and struggle to realize both value and savings opportunities due to:

 - Lack of spend visibility.

 - Lack of employee education about why indirect spend must be managed.

 - Lack of buy-in to, and compliance with, internal controls and metrics for tracking and optimizing indirect spend.